-- 1. Contribute to improved coordination of HSS efforts for UHC at global level, including synergies with related technical networks - 2.
-Strengthen multi-stakeholder policy dialogue and coordination of HSS efforts in countries, including adherence to IHP+ principles and behaviors in countries receiving external assistance - 3.
-Contribute to accountability for progress towards HSS and UHC that contributes to a more integrate approach to accountability for SDG3 - 4.
-Build political momentum around a shared global vision of HSS for UHC and advocate for sufficient, appropriate and well-coordinated resource allocation to HSS
+- 1 Contribute to improved coordination of HSS efforts for UHC at a global level, including synergies with related technical networks; - 2 Strengthen multi-stakeholder policy dialogue and coordination of HSS efforts in countries, including adherence to IHP+ principles and behaviours in countries receiving external assistance: - 3 Facilitate accountability for progress towards HSS and UHC that contributes to a more integrated approach to accountability for SDG3; and - 4 Build political momentum around a shared global vision of HSS for UHC and advocate for sufficient, appropriate and well-coordinated resource allocation to HSS.

-Sustainability health system strengthening and transition from external financing was identified as a topic where the new partnership might add value by facilitating linkage and synergy of ongoing work streams.
-A UHC 2030 working group was subsequently agreed to be set up and included in the work plan approved by the UHC2030 transitional Steering Committee in the December 2016.
+Sustainability, health system strengthening and transition from external financing were identified as topics where the new partnership might add value by facilitating linkage and synergy of ongoing work streams.
+It was subsequently agreed that a UHC2030 working group should be set up and included in the work plan approved by the UHC2030 Transitional Steering Committee in December 2016.

-The first face to face meeting of the new UHC2030 working group on Sustainability Transition from aid and health system strengthening was held 30-31st of March.
-The meeting was chaired by Midori Habich former Minister of Health in Peru and Kara Hansen Professor of health system economics LSHTM.
-The aims of the meeting were
+The first face-to-face meeting of the new UHC2030 Technical Working Group on Sustainability, Transition from Aid and Health System Strengthening was held 30-31 March 2017.
+The meeting was chaired by Midori de Habich, former Minister of Health of Peru, and Kara Hansen, Professor of Health System Economics at LSHTM.
+The aims of the meeting were to:

-1. Present and discuss some of the major ongoing work related to transition planning

-2. Map out priority areas, key outputs and products for inclusion into a work plan for the working group on transition
+- 1 Present and discuss some of the major ongoing work related to transition planning; and - 2 Map out priority areas, key outputs and products for inclusion within a work plan for the working group on transition.